lgeurts/lgeurts.github.io/_posts/2025-12-29-new-system-new-start.md

 Making sure all prerequisites are fulfilled you can then just copy your suckless configs to basically any distro and run a `sudo make clean install`.

 I guess I finally found my sweet spot after all.

-PS.
-A video showcasing various suckless tools will follow.
-Till then, if interested, you could pay the [Bread on Penguins](https://www.youtube.com/@BreadOnPenguins) YT channel a visit.
-Its content is absolutely fantastic.
-I swear, if she'd move to Europe, I wouldn't hesitate to offer her a job.